-Travel baseball is offered to players who will turn 13 prior to 30 April of this year or older, or , players currently in 7th grade and above.
-All teams under the travel baseball program will play on a 90 foot baseball diamond with a 60'6" foot distance between mound and home plate.
+All teams under the travel baseball program will play on a regulation sized 90 foot baseball diamond with a 60'6" foot distance between mound and home plate.

 Team rosters are filled via tryout selection.

-Teams travel across Delaware County with some Chester and Montco games.
+Teams travel across Delaware County with some Chester and Montco and Philly games.

 Schedule and commitment varies with teams and coaches.
 Younger teams tend to practice more than older teams.
 For 13/14’s parents should expect 2-3 games per week on average along with 2 practices.
 15’s and older tend to play 3 games per week and 1 practice.
 Weeknight games start at 6PM.
 Weekend start times can vary.

-High school, middle school and CYO baseball does not usually interfere with travel baseball.
+Local high school, middle school and CYO baseball does not usually interfere with SAA travel baseball.
 In the event of conflicts in the seasonal overlap (during tryouts and preseason practice) our coaches will normally work around the conflicts.

-Conflicts during the playing season with other baseball, lacrosse, basketball and outside summer baseball programs are generally not received well after the fact.
-Players involved with any of the above should discuss their commitment level and schedule conflicts with coaches before accepting a roster spot on a team.
+Conflicts during the playing season with other baseball, lacrosse, basketball and any other outside summer team are generally not received well after the fact.
+Players involved with any of the above should discuss their level of commitment to the team and outside conflicts with coaches before accepting a roster spot on a team.
 This does not mean don’t play.
 It simply means communicate your potential conflicts up front so that your coach can adjust accordingly.

 Family vacations in the summer are a fact of life.
 If you can’t schedule your family vacation after the season you should discuss your vacation schedule with the coach prior to accepting a roster spot on a team.
 Again, this does not mean don’t play.
 It means be up front.

-Bottom line on commitment and attendance- persistent absence from games and practice can impact your standing on the team.
+Bottom line on commitment and attendance - absence from games and practice can impact playing time and your standing on the team.
 While missing a game or a practice is not the end of the world, there may be some sort of repercussion, just out of respect for the players that put the effort into making it.
 Repercussions could possibly be running, altered playing time, or position in the batting order.
 Please discuss any other commitments with your coach prior to accepting a spot on a team.
 There will be no refunds to players who quit.

 Preliminary Info for players moving up from Cal Ripken: